 You don’t need a revolutionary new product idea to sell things online.
 In fact, you don’t even have to manufacture your own products to start your own ecommerce business.
-There are many business models you can adopt which put product development, manufacturing, and even fulfillment into others’ hands—and profits into your pocket.

-> What is a reseller?
+What is a reseller?

 A reseller is a business that purchases products from manufacturers, liquidators, or other retailers and then sells them to its own customers.
 A reseller business permit—also known as a resale license, resale certificate, or tax exemption certificate—allows resellers to purchase certain items free of sales tax, including: